 Other Thoughts: The park used to be un kept.
 Losing disc's in an open fairway was horrible and it was creating a negative image for CL.
 Once, brought to the attention of the park, we now have a routine in place, to keep this course in tip top shape.

-There is a new 16 long tee and 17 long and short.
 All new signage for shorts are in place.

 One of the best in SW Ontario

 Pros: This is a fun technical course with a good variety of holes and good use of the elevation.